Email FacebookTwitterMenu burgerClose thin

 What Is a 403(b)?

 If you participate in a 403(b), make sure to opt for a low-fee plan.
-Fees can eat into your retirement savings – to the tune of tens of thousands of dollars.
+Fees can eat into your retirement savings, to the tune of tens of thousands of dollars.
+IRS rules for 2025 dictate that elective deferrals for an employee under age 50 can’t top $23,500.
+Over 50?
+You can make extra catch-up contributions of up to $7,500 this year.

-Employers may also make contributions to your 403(b) account..
+Employers may also make contributions to your 403(b) account.
 These are known as “nonelective employer contributions.”
-If you contribute to a 403(b) via elective deferrals and you get employer contributions, the total can’t exceed the lesser of either $56,000 or 100% of the previous year’s wages and benefits in 2019.
+If you contribute to a 403(b) via elective deferrals and you get employer contributions, the total can’t exceed the lesser of either $70,000 or 100% of the previous year’s wages and benefits in 2025.

 403(b) Withdrawal Rules